Supplier OpsBuyer evaluation

 LineNow treats the buyer-supplier relationship as a line: a live operating connection between two businesses.

 That line holds orders, chats, items, prices, payment terms, locations, receiving history, and supplier communication.
 POs can go out by email, WhatsApp, EDI, or supplier portal.
 Replies come back into the system.
-AI reads the reply and updates the order.
+AI reads the reply into a reviewable order update.
 The team sees the whole history in one place.

 The supplier does not have to install anything.
 The buyer gets the structure.